 To prevent the student model S from relying excessively on the teacher model and potentially learning incorrect knowledge, it is essential for S to not only align with the soft labels generated by the teacher model but also match the ground-truth one-hot labels during training.
 As illustrated in Fig. \ref{fig3}, the loss of the model is divided into two components: one calculated using the soft labels generated by both the student and teacher models, and the other calculated using the hard labels generated by the student model and the ground-truth one-hot labels.
 The total loss of the model is defined as follows.

 Where $\alpha$ is the balance coefficient.
-Where $\mathcal{L}_{GT}^{S}$ is the ground-truth loss obtained using one-hot labels, and ${{\mathcal{L}}_{KD}}$ is the knowledge distillation loss obtained using Kullback-Leibler divergence\cite{heyshey-2007}. $\tau$ is the temperature coefficient, which can alleviate the class imbalance problem and help to narrow the gap between the teacher model and the student model.
+Where $\mathcal{L}_{hard}$ is the ground-truth loss obtained using one-hot hard labels, and ${{\mathcal{L}}_{soft}}$ is the knowledge distillation loss obtained using soft labels.
 They are defined as follows: